cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 ### Next.js (Webpack 4)

-this guide assumes you've created your app using the [`create-next-app`](https://nextjs.org/docs/api-reference/create-next-app) tool. although next.js is webpack based, it doesn't it as a direct dependency, so you'll need to install it. you'll also need to install the cypress webpack dev server and react adapter:
+This guide assumes you've created your app using the [`create-next-app`](https://nextjs.org/docs/api-reference/create-next-app) tool.
+Although Next.js is webpack based, it doesn't have it as a direct dependency, so you'll need to install it.
+You'll also need to install the cypress webpack dev server and react adapter:

 ```sh